-A one point penalty will be assessed for any written work which is not done in non-erasable pen, or if white out is used.
+A one point penalty will be assessed for any written work, including homework, which is not done in non-erasable pen, or if white out is used.
+Homework may not be submitted via email.

 Two practical lab quizzes covering basic skills and comprehension will be given.
 In part, a laboratory practical quiz requires a student to demonstrate knowledge and skills by performing tasks in the laboratory.
 In this way, a student's ability to use equipment properly and demonstrate correct technique can be evaluated.
 A practical lab quiz will also cover basic understanding of the fundamental models of chemistry illustrated in the laboratory experiments.
 Questions of this kind will ask you to analyze data similar to laboratory experiments you performed.